meangrape/fdb-wiki/Cluster-Coordination.md

 The three roles (explained in more detail below) that participate in this process are:

-1. The **coordinators** those are typically chosen by the administrator and a cluster typically runs between one and 5 of those.
+1. The **coordinators** are typically chosen by the administrator and a cluster typically runs between one and 5 of those.
 1. The **cluster controller** is the leader and is elected by the coordinators.
 Any node in the cluster can become leader, but an administrator can make the election of certain processes much more likely by setting a role.
+1. **Workers** are a fundamental building block for a FoundationDB cluster.
+Every process runs this role.
+It's main functionality is to allow to start other roles (like storage, tlog, master, resolver, etc).

 ## The Coordinators